Last Updated: June 26, 2024

 What Is Jerry Greenfield's Net Worth?

 Jerry Greenfield is an American businessman, activist, and entrepreneur who has a net worth of $150 million.
-Greenfield is best known for being the co-founder (with Ben Cohen) of the Vermont-based ice cream company Ben & Jerry's.
-They started Ben & Jerry's with $8,000 in savings and a $4,000 bank loan.
-Since opening their first shop in the late '70s, Ben & Jerry's has expanded to more than 600 shops.
+Jerry Greenfield earned his fortune as the co-founder of the Vermont-based ice cream company Ben & Jerry's.
+He co-founded the business with his best friend since seventh grade, Ben Cohen.
+The founders, who were born four days apart from each other in 1951, started Ben & Jerry's with $8,000 in savings and a $4,000 bank loan.
+Since opening their first shop in the late '70s, Ben & Jerry's is sold in more than 40 countries.
 Today Ben & Jerry's earns roughly $700 million annually.
 In 2000, the company was purchased by the food giant Unilever for $326 million.
 At that point, annual earnings were $237 million.
+Today they both receive a salary from Unilever but neither are involved in operations or management of the brand they founded.

 In 1995, Greenfield and Cohen created the Ben & Jerry's Foundation, a social justice organization that was established to "fund organizations here in Vermont and around the country that are working for progressive social change."
 In 1988, Ben and Jerry were named U.S. Small Business Persons of the Year by the U.S. Small Business Administration.
 The duo has published the books "Ben & Jerry's Homemade Ice Cream & Dessert Book" (1987) and "Ben & Jerry's Double Dip: How to Run a Values Led Business and Make Money Too" (1997).